syndesisio/syndesis/README.md

 OpenShift:  Running (openshift v3.6.0+c4dd4cf)
 DiskUsage:  11% of 17.9G

-# Log into OpenShift
+# Log into OpenShift with developer account
-# Username: developer
 # Password: whatever you like
-$ oc login
+$ oc login -u developer

 # Set environment variables to point to Minishift resources:
 $ eval $(minishift oc-env)